Gerald FitzGerald, 8th Duke of Leinster

-Gerald FitzGerald, 8th Duke of Leinster (27 May 1914 – 3 December 2004) was the premier Duke, Marquess and Earl in the Peerage of Ireland.
+Gerald FitzGerald, 8th Duke of Leinster (27 May 1914 – 3 December 2004) was an Anglo-Irish peer.

 Early life

 Gerald FitzGerald was the only child of Edward FitzGerald, 7th Duke of Leinster, and his first wife, May Juanita Etheridge, a chorus girl.

 Relations between Gerald FitzGerald's parents became strained when he was still a small child.
 In 1922, his father became 7th duke upon the death of the 6th duke, and Gerald FitzGerald gained the courtesy title of Marquess of Kildare.
 But Harry Mallaby-Deeley acquired control of the large estates of the Dukes of Leinster during the lifetime of the new duke, who had previously sold Mallaby-Deeley his reversionary rights to them for a small sum, not expecting, as a younger son, to inherit.

 Soon after this, the 7th Duke secured a separation from his mother, and they were divorced eight years later, in 1930.
 Gerald Kildare spent most of his childhood being brought up by his great-aunt Lady Adelaide FitzGerald (1860–1942), at Johnstown Castle, County Wexford.
 A daughter of George Forbes, 7th Earl of Granard, she was the widow of his great-uncle Lord Maurice FitzGerald, and it was felt that she would provide a suitable environment for the future duke.

 The 7th Duke married four times in all, but had no other legitimate children and became notorious for financial profligacy and mismanagement.
 He had numerous step-children, the progeny of his wives by previous marriages.
 Among them was Joan Yarde-Buller, daughter of his third wife Denise Orme.
 Joan Yarde-Buller, also known as Princess Taj-ud-dawlah, was married to Prince Aly Khan at the time he married her mother in 1946.
 Joan's son Karim (born 1936) would in time become Prince Aga Khan IV.

 Due to the 7th Duke’s money troubles, the trustees of the family estate entrusted the young Gerald Kildare with the care of family heirlooms and treasures and gave him an advance on his inheritance.

 Educated at Eton College, Gerald Kildare became a cadet at the Royal Military College, Sandhurst, and was commissioned into the 5th Royal Inniskilling Dragoon Guards.
 In 1935, his mother committed suicide by swallowing an overdose of sleeping pills.
 He saw active service in the Second World War and was invalided out of the Army after being wounded in Normandy, with the rank of major.